-Having won almost every single trophy available, Manuel Neuer’s claim to the throne of Goalkeeper Olympus is already pretty solid, even with the likes of Gianluigi Buffon and Lev Yashin also vying for the crown.
-Bayern Munich’s No.1 will captain Germany this summer in Russia, where a successful World Cup title defense would elevate his status in history even further.
+Having won almost every single trophy available, Bayern Munich captain Manuel Neuer’s claim to the throne of Goalkeeper Olympus is already pretty solid, even with the likes of Gianluigi Buffon and Lev Yashin also vying for the crown.

 Yet international silverware is not the only argument to determine who “the best” is or was (ask a certain Lionel Messi).
 In order to pin Neuer’s place in history down, we need to dig deep and look at the different aspects that separate the good keepers from the monumental shot-stoppers.
 Is he a better leader than Iker Casillas?
 Is he more imposing than Peter Schmeichel? bundesliga.com investigates...

-After consultation with experts on all matters between the sticks, we’ve learned that there are four areas on which a goalkeeper should be judged:
+After consultation with experts on all matters between the sticks, there are four areas on which a goalkeeper should be judged:

 - Technical: Their basic skill set.